 (b) at any time release any relevant material, whether conditionally or unconditionally, to any person who appears to be entitled to possession of it.

-[(7)-(10) repealed]
+[(7)-(10) deleted]

 (11) In this section —

-“authorised person” means the named person or named persons on whom authority is conferred by a warrant and other persons referred to in subsection (3);
+authorised person means the named person or named persons on whom authority is conferred by a warrant and other persons referred to in subsection (3);

-“relevant material” means documents, books, writings or things that are or appear likely to be relevant to the Commission’s inquiry.
+relevant material means documents, books, writings or things that are or appear likely to be relevant to the Commission’s inquiry.

 [Section 18 inserted by No. 3 of 1991 s.
 8; amended by No. 30 of 2006 s.
 11.]